Vantiq/vantiq-extension-sources/CSVSource/README.md

 *   **filePrefix**: Optional.
 The prefix of the file pattern to look for, if not set any file name will be accepted.
 *   **fileExtension**: Required.
 The file extension of the files to be processed
 *   **maxLinesInEvent**: Required.
 Determine how many lines from the CSV file will be sent in a single message to the server.
 Depending on the number of the lines of the CSV file, a high value might result in messages too large to process efficiently or a memory exception.
+*   **skipFirstLine**: Optional, skipping first line avoiding processing it when used as header of the csv file.
 *   **delimiter**: the delimiter to be used when parse the CSV file, default is ",", the system will step over null values which might be in the result of the split operation.
+*   **extendedLogging**: Optional, write extended information regarding the nuber of records and the segment distribution that where processed during the process, default value is false.
 *   **processNullValues**: in case of null value ( means two consecutive delimiters in file) determine if the schema filed index should be incremented or not.
 For example, for the following line _1,,,f_, determine if *field1* is "f" or *field3* is "f".
+*   **fixedRecordSize**: fixed length record size, must include the End of Line characters as well.
+Required when `fileType` is `FixedLength`.

 ### Schema Configuration
 Schema can be used to control the field names on the uploaded event.
 If no name is assigned, 'fieldX' will be used where 'X' is the index of the field in the line.
 For example field0, field1, etc.